King's Royal Collage

 An Immortal in Our Midst

 Almost every day at Grey Roots, the Collections Department’s staff work near a large carved sculpture, that has become somewhat of a “friend” to me, over the years, and has intrigued many others as well.
-When I was a child, and visited the County of Grey-Owen Sound Museum, where it was then on
+When I was a child, and visited the County of Grey-Owen Sound Museum, where it wa

 Grey Roots